 4. Radiofrequency Ablation

 Radiofrequency ablation uses a small electric current to heat the tip of sensitive nerves, which disrupts the signals it sends to the brain.
-The treatment can effectively relieve pain in most patients up to one year, and the procedure can be repeated if the patients respond favorably.
+The treatment can effectively relieve pain in most people for up to one year, and the procedure can be repeated if the individual being treated responds favorably.

 5. Spinal Cord Stimulator